cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 ### Inviting users

-A user is anyone who logs in to the Dashboard Service.
 You can invite users to Cypress from the {% url 'Dashboard Service' https://on.cypress.io/dashboard %}.
 Invited users will see all projects and tests run for the organization.

 **To invite a user to an organization:**